Dynamical Emergence of FRW Cosmological Models: Conclusion

-We always, in the mathematical modeling of physical processes, try to convey the features of typical, garden-variety, dynamical systems.
+We have also demonstrated reducibility of solutions of LCDM upper state after taking the limit $\Lambda \rightarrow 0$.
+If we include the theorem about smooth dependence of solutions on initial condition and parameters, one can obtain CDM model as the boundary crossing.
+The analogical problem appears in the Wayne analysis of limit cycle behavior emergence in nonlinear system.
+In this case $\epsilon =0$ is bifurcation value of parameter.
+In our interpretation space of state of the system can be parametrized by epsilon parameter which measures the strength of the nonlinear term.
+As a consequence bifurcation analysis reveals a new type of dynamical behavior for any value of epsilon parameter.
+This upper state can be reduced to the basal state because it is guaranteed by theorems mentioned above, which we applied in the context of LCDM model.
+We can find a strict analogy to the system under consideration of cosmological origin and Wayne analysis of emergence and singular limits.
+Following the common approach to reductionism in physics, so called deductive criterion of reducibility by Nagel (1961), the reduction is a derivational relation between upper-level and base-level theories.
+The structural instability of the models teaches us that one should not distinguish the derivational relation either on the level of basic equation and on the level of solutions.
+In the mathematical modeling of physical processes, we always try to convey the features of typical, garden-variety, dynamical systems.
 In mathematics the exceptional cases are more complicated and numerous, and they interrupt the physical discussion.
-Moreover dynamicists shared an opinion that such exceptional systems not arise very often because they are not typical.
-In the history of mathematical dynamics we observe how we have searched for generic properties.
+Moreover, dynamicists share an opinion that such exceptional systems do not arise very often because they are not typical.
+The history of mathematical dynamics presents the search for generic properties.
 We would like to distinguish a class of phase portraits that are far simpler than the arbitrary ones.
-This program was achieved for dynamical systems on the plane by Peixoto due to the conception of structural stability introduced by Andronov and Leontovich in 1934.
+This program was achieved for dynamical systems on the plane by Peixoto due to the conception of structural stability introduced in 1934 by Andronov and Leontovich.
 The criteria for structural stability rely upon two supplementary notions: a perturbation of the phase portraits (or vector field) and the topological equivalence (homeomorphism of the state phase).
 A phase portrait has the property of structural stability if all sufficiently small perturbations of it have equivalent phase portraits.
-For example if we consider a center type of critical points then the addition of perturbation pointing outward results in a point repellor which is not topologically equivalent to the center.
+For example, one considers a center type of critical points, then the addition of perturbation pointing outward results in a point repellor which is not topologically equivalent to the center.
 This is a primary example of structurally unstable system.
 In the opposite case saddle type of critical point is structurally stable and the phase portrait does not change under small perturbation.